farlowdw/software-development-handbook/blog/2024/2024-10-17-topological-order-sort/index.md

 How efficient is the algorithm now?

 The initialization stuff takes linear time, and assuming that we can add *to* and get the next vertex *from* `S` in constant time (e.g., either using a queue or stack), going through all vertices and edges takes linear total time, excluding the time to remove edges from the incoming lists (line `8`).
-But that removal, for each edge, take some non-constant time.
+But that removal, for each edge, takes some non-constant time.
 It might be a bit slow.

 Linked lists or array lists can take linear time in the in-degree, and a balanced tree would take logarithmic time.
 Without analyzing it exactly, can we do better?